JanW95/JanW95/README.md

 - 👋 Hi, I’m @JanW95
-- Interested in music and software devolopment
+- Interested in music and software engineering
-- Professional fullstack senior dev in medical technology
+- Professional senior developer in medical technology

 <!---
 JanW95/JanW95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.